It’s hard to have a debt-free or frugal Christmas.

 These consumable items are so expensive just to end up in the trash!

-We don’t have storage space anymore to go to the after-Christmas sales to stock up for the next year.
+We don’t have storage space to go to the after-Christmas sales to stock up for the next year.
+We have a few gift bags we reuse and some old rolls of paper.
+The kids really don’t care so much.

 I often don’t consider these items in our monthly food budget and they sure add up!

-My daughter has attended a couple events where she wouldn’t eat because the food was so unhealthy.
-Her friends don’t understand why she won’t eat greasy pizza or fluorescent cupcakes.
+My eldest daughter has attended a couple events where she wouldn’t eat because the food was just so unhealthy.
+Her friends don’t understand why she won’t eat greasy fast food pizza or fluorescent cupcakes and sugary soda.

-Our kids know there won’t be a gazillion presents under the tree from us or Santa on Christmas morning.
-We don’t even do stockings.
+Our kids know there won’t be a gazillion presents under the tree on Christmas morning.
+We don’t do stockings some years.

 We were accused of being “like weird Jehovah’s Witnesses” at church for our values.
 Nice.